rspec/rspec-dev/README.markdown

 directory of whichever repo you want to work in.
 From there you can run the specs and cucumber features, and make patches.

+NOTE: You do not need to use rspec-dev to work on a specific RSpec repo.
+You can treat each RSpec repo as an independent project.

 ## Patches

 Please submit a pull request or a github issue to one of the issue trackers